Building Your Nonprofit’s Strong Leadership Model, Pt. 6

 Creating your nonprofit’s internal control checklist

 Aside from the policy and procedure manual, an internal control checklist should be created.
-This should include all aspects of transactional processes for things liked cash receipting, cash disbursements, and payroll.
-It should include, in detail, how the individual assigned to the task is to properly handle those transactions in a manner that is ensuring the safeguarding of the organization’s assets.
+Certainly, this should include all aspects of transactional processes for things liked cash receipting, cash disbursements, and payroll.
+It should also include, in detail, how the individual assigned to the task is to properly handle those transactions in a manner that is ensuring the safeguarding of the organization’s assets.

 The easiest solution in this situation is to have the office manager perform the following: